Grilled Caribbean Jerk Shrimp, 2 ways

 Heat a charcoal (using hard wood lump or regular charcoal) or gas grill to medium-high heat (about 475°).
 If using a charcoal grill, let charcoal get completely hot and white, and then level it out into an even layer.
 Oil grill grates well.
 Set shrimp on grates.

-Grill for 3 to 4 minutes per side, until shrimp are no longer opaque and have a bit of char.
+- Grill for 3 to 4 minutes per side, until shrimp are no longer translucent and have a bit of char.
 Sprinkle with chopped cilantro and a bit of flaky sea salt.
 Serve with lime wedges for squeezing over the top.